 3. Save money to buy an asset

-One of man’s most basic needs is shelter, and whether you decide to move into your own home or rent a house/apartment, you need money.
-You may think that renting a property may not require you to dip into your savings, but the fact is, lease agreements often ask for substantial security deposits as well as two months’ worth of rent.
+One of man’s most basic needs is shelter, and whether you decide to move into your own home or rent a house/apartment, you need money to put a roof over your head.
+You may think that renting a property may not require dipping into your savings, but the fact is, lease agreements often ask for substantial security deposits as well as two months’ worth of rent.

 4. Save money to pay off debt